marmelab/react-admin/doc/3.5/Caching.md

 HTTP cache can help improve the performance and reduce the ecological footprint of a web app.
 The main drawback is that responses are cached based on their request signature.
 The cached responses for `GET https://api.acme.com/posts` and `GET https://api.acme.com/posts/123` live in separate buckets on the client-side, and cannot be shared.
 As a consequence, the browser still makes a lot of useless requests to the API.
 HTTP cache also has another drawback: browser caches ignore the REST semantics.
 That means that a call to `DELETE https://api.acme.com/posts/123` can't invalidate the cache of the `GET https://api.acme.com/posts` request, and therefore the cache is sometimes wrong.

-These shortcomings explain why most APIs adopt use short expiration or use "validation caching" (based on `Etag` or `Last-Modified` headers) instead of "expiration caching" (based on the `Cache-Control` or `Expires` headers).
+These shortcomings explain why most APIs adopt short expiration or use "validation caching" (based on `Etag` or `Last-Modified` headers) instead of "expiration caching" (based on the `Cache-Control` or `Expires` headers).
 But with validation caching, the client must send *every request* to the server (sometimes the server returns an empty response, letting the client know that it can use its cache).
 Validation caching reduces network traffic a lot less than expiration caching and has less impact on performance.

 Finally, if your API uses GraphQL, it probably doesn't offer HTTP caching.